gpuweb/WSL/Spec/source/index.rst

     #.
 Check that this block's first statement is well-typed
     #.
 Check that its set of behaviours ``B`` contains Nothing.
     #.
 Remove Nothing from it.
     #.
-Check that it does not contain Fallthrough
+Check that it does not contain Fallthrough.
     #.
 Check that the rest of the block (after removing the first statement) is well-typed with a set of behaviours ``B'``.
     #.
 Then the whole block is well-typed, and its set of behaviour is the union of ``B`` and ``B'``.